SlaviSavov/SoftUni-Homeworks/03. C# Advanced/04.Streams-Files-and-Directories/Streams Files and Directories - Exercise/README.md

-﻿﻿# Exercise: Streams, Files and Directories
+﻿# Exercises: Streams, Files and Directories
 Problems for exercises and homework for the  [&quot;CSharp Advanced&quot; course @ Software University](https://softuni.bg/courses/csharp-advanced).
 #
 **01.Even Lines**

 Write a program that reads a text file and prints on the console its even lines.
 Line numbers start from 0.
 Use StreamReader.
 Before you print the result replace {"-", ",", ".", "!", "?"} with "@" and reverse the order of the words.